webex/react-widgets/CONTRIBUTING.md

 ### Scope

 The scope should indicate what is being changed.
 Generally, these should match package names.
-For example, `http-core`, `common`, `ciscospark`, etc. Other than package names, `tooling` tends to be the most common.
+For example, `widget-space`, `widget-recents`, `avatar`, etc. Other than package names, `tooling` tends to be the most common.

 ### Subject